 What are the income requirements for Medicaid in Michigan?

 Income requirements for Medicaid apply to Michigan’s various medical assistance programs.
 Additionally, some programs have an asset limit.
 Each Medicaid program has different income and asset requirements.
 For example, a household can qualify for Medicaid in MI by having no more than 195 percent of the FPL, if this household has a member who is younger than one year of age.
 Households without children must have an income at or below 133 percent of the FPL in order to be eligible for Medicaid.

 To determine eligibility for Medicaid benefits, the state considers a household’s MAGI.
 However, some beneficiaries are exempt from MAGI rules.
 For example, candidates who are eligible for Medicaid based on a disability, blindness, or being 65 years of age or older will be subject to different income tests.

 What are the Medicaid application guidelines in Michigan?

 After candidates determine if they meet Medicaid eligibility requirements, they can apply for Medicaid in Michigan using one of a few methods.
 Candidates have the option of applying by phone, mail, in-person or online.
 Applying online for Medicaid in Michigan is generally the quickest way for candidates to receive their determination response.
 Medicaid application guidelines for applying online involve just one simple application that candidates can take the time to complete and submit.
-To learn more about the specific application guidelines for Medicaid, download our comprehensive guide today.
+To learn more about the application guidelines for Medicaid, download our free guide today.